Where do you go when the world has become your oyster?

-The evening ends with us running through long shadowed dark streets, footsteps echoing off the walls.
+The drink-soaked evening ends, as far as I can recall, with us running through dark streets, our thrown shadows on the wall getting longer then shorter, footsteps echoing off the walls.

 I fall.
 Taking down a passer-by onto the hard road with me.
-Her friend stands above me, my new found friends long gone.
+Her friend stands above me, my teaching friends long gone.
 “I demand to see your papers!” she shouts at me.
 “Where are your papers?
 You are English, yes?
 You have documents?
-You are in big trouble here…”
+Papers.
+We make big trouble here…”